simply-sankalp/trading-algorithms/README.md

 This repository is licensed under the [MIT License](LICENSE).
 The content provided here is solely for educational purposes, and it should not be considered as financial advice.
 Always conduct your research and consult with a financial advisor before making any investment decisions.

----

-Feel free to customize this README further to better suit your personal trading progress tracking needs!